storm-enroute/storm-enroute.github.io/macrogl/discuss.md

 ## Mailing list

-We encourage you to ask questions, discuss feature requests, improvements and PRs, and care about user feedback.
+We encourage you to ask questions, discuss feature requests, suggest improvements and send PRs, and care about user feedback.
 Join the discussion on
 [Google Groups](https://groups.google.com/forum/#!forum/macrogl).